xunmengshe/DiffSinger/docs/README-SVS-custom-phonemes.md

 Note that you do not need (actually you must not) put `AP` and `SP` in the dictionary.

-If one syllable is mapped to two phonemes, the phoneme will be regarded as vowel.
-If one syllable is mapped to two phonemes, the first one will be regarded as consonant and the other as vowel.
+If one syllable is mapped to one phoneme, the phoneme will be regarded as a vowel.
+If one syllable is mapped to two phonemes, the first one will be regarded as a consonant and the other as a vowel.
 Syllables that are mapped to more than two phonemes are not allowed.

 Vowel phonemes are used to align with the head of the note to keep the song in a correct rhythm.
 See this [issue](https://github.com/MoonInTheRiver/DiffSinger/issues/60) for explanations.